dcohen-dalton/csx/_sources/assignments/1-getting-started/getting-started.rst.txt

 You also need a ``main`` method to run the simulation.

-Familiarize yourself with the code, then do the following exercise.
+Examine the MovingBallApp code, then do the following exercise.

 .. admonition:: Exercise